Air transports of heads of state and government: Slovakia

-The Slovak Government Flying Service operates two Airbus 319 – 115 ACE and two Fokker 100.
-The Slovak Government Flying Service operates also one helicopter Bell 429 for Slovak Police and two helicopters Mil-171 for use by the President, Prime Minister and government officials.
+The Slovak Government Flying Service operates two Airbus A319 – 115 ACE and two Fokker 100.
+It also operates one Bell 429 helicopter for Slovak Police and two Mil-171 helicopters for use by the President, Prime Minister and government officials.
+All planes under the Slovak Government Flying Service use the callsign "SSG", with "SSG1" used to denote a plane carrying a VIP.

 Slovenia

 The Slovenian Armed Forces operate a Dassault Falcon 2000 EX state registration number: L1-01 (MSN: 15) for VIP transport, primarily of the President, Prime Minister, and members of the Government.
 The Government has decided in early 2015 to use the aircraft also for medical transportation of body organs.
 Another aircraft that is used for short flights and as a transport for military officers is the Let L-410 Turbolet state registration number: L4-01 (MSN: 912606).
+The Dassault Falcon 2000 flies under the callsign "LSV101" and the Let L-410 flies under the callsign "LSV401".